Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: Clicking the confirm/delete button should delete the recipe and remove it from the site completely.
 The pop-up window should be closed and the window refreshed to show an updated list of recipes with the deleted recipe removed

 ### Tasks:
-- [x] Import models to admin.py
+- &check; Import models to admin.py
-- [x] Add admin classes for each database model
+- &check; Add admin classes for each database model
-- [x] Test functionality
+- &check; Test functionality

 32. As an **admin** I can **make a recipe featured** so that **the recipe can be viewed as the featured recipe on the home page**